 Once the deadline for submissions has passed, I will read all the haiku and select those I wish to publish on this site.
 There will usually be up to 35 posts for individual haiku, plus a 5 day slot for the Featured Haiku Writer.
 Once I’ve scheduled the selected haiku I will contact all the writers by email to let them know whether or not their haiku have been accepted.

 The selected haiku for each theme will be published every other day over a period of 3 months.
-Please make sure you read at least the two themes to get an idea of how Pure Haiku works and what kind haiku is accepted here.
+Please make sure you read at least the last two themes to get an idea of how Pure Haiku works and what kind of haiku is accepted here.

 Why Traditional Haiku?